-Having a friend plays an important role in our daily life.
-Undoubtedly a friend can have significant effect on one’s success or failure.
-Some people say if their friends do something they don’t like and make them upset, they should leave them and do not contact with them.
-However, as for me, I strongly insists that we should continue the relation with them.
+Having an authentic friend is important in our daily life And it is worth mentionig that ..........Some people say if their friends do something they don’t like and make them upset, they should leave them.
+However, as for me, I strongly insist that we should continue the relation with them.
 My reasons and examples are listed below.

 First, everyone would make mistakes.
-We should not look down upon them for they do something wrong.
-Instead, we should talk to them about their mistakes and forgive them because their wrong behaviors.
-In this case, they would think about their mistakes and avoid repeating doing these things in the future.
+We should not look down upon them merely because they do something wrong.
+Instead, we should talk to them about their mistakes and forgive them expectingthat they would revise their behaviors.
+In this case, they would rethink about their mistakes to avoid repeating doing these things in the future.
 I would like to take a good friend of mine as an example.
-He and I both took part in a basketball competition.
+He and I both took part in a basketball competition last month.
 We tried our best but our team still lost.
-After the game, he shouted to me and blame the loss on me.
-I did feel bad but I told him I’m sorry because I understood his desire to win.
-After about half an hour, he apologized to me and I forgave him and we were friends as usual.
-Seeing from this perspective, when a friend does something wrong, we should understand and talk to them.
+After the game, he shouted to me and blamed the loss on me.
+I did feel bad about his behavior but chose to accept his emotional words and told him that I understood his desire to win.
+After about half an hour, he apologized to me and I forgave him and we were friends as usual, and through such incidents, we were actually given the chance to better know each other.
+Seeing from this perspective, when a friend does something wrong, we should understand them and give them another chance.

-Second, it’s an unreasonable performance to break up with your friends just due to they did a thing you don’t like for you have taken a great deal of time to make a friend and become familiar with him or her.
-Besides, there is no guarantee that a new friend would not do a thing which makes you annoyed.
-I’d like to take a person who used to be my friends as an example.
+Second, it’s an unreasonable choice to break up with our friends just due to the fact they did a thing you don’t like for we have taken a great deal of time to make a friend and become familiar with him or her.
+Besides, there is no guarantee that a new friend would not do a thing which makes you annoyed sometimes.
+I’d like to take a person who used to be my friend as an example.
 We used to be good friends since we went to and back school together.
 However, one day he did a bad thing which really annoyed me.
 We and him didn’t talk for a long time.
 In this case, our relationships gradually fade.
 I think both him and I would regret for this.
 Obviously, it’s inappropriate to make a hasty decision.

-Admittedly, some people think they should break up with the relationship since it’s unbearable.
-However, I think they lack patience and tolerance.
-We just need to come close to our friends and talk to them.
-It’s bad to abandon the relation just due to a small thing.
+Admittedly, some people think they should end the relationship since the awful feeling from the specific thing that our fiends did may be unbearable.
+However, it is worth mentioning that those feelings may fade away eventually, and the friends we may have spent long time to find would possible give us more thrills in the later days.
+It’s therefore not a sensible desicion to abandon the relation just due to a small thing.

-In conclusion, we should learn to forgive our friends and respect our friends for shared memories and experiences.
-We have spent a lot of time with them and should not leave each other because of mistakes.
+In conclusion, we should learn to forgive our friends and respect our friends for shared memories and experiences since we have spent a lot of time with them.
+It is obvious that we should not leave each other because of mistakes.